Why do people so often

 except the rich, the crazy, or the misled would vote for the right.

-wondered why politicians attack each other so aggressively?
-There's
+ideas can explain why politicians attack each other so aggressively.

-your answer.
-The right have no choice but to lie, or they are out.
+The right have no choice but to lie, if they want to win elections.
 The

 left is justifiably insulted by being lied to, and so it goes on.